Updated: Aug 13, 2022

 8:13 Then I heard one saint speaking, and another saint said unto that certain [saint] which spake, How long [shall be] the vision [concerning] the daily [sacrifice], and the transgression of desolation, to give both the sanctuary and the host to be trodden under foot?

-The LITTLE HORN is both PAGAN & PAPAL ROME
+THE LITTLE HORN IS SYMBOLIC OF BOTH PAGAN ROME & PAPAL ROME

 Note the identifying marks of the Little Horn in Daniel 8